⚠️ CAUTION — With Conditions — Blackberry

 ✅ Reality: Cooking changes texture and can reduce some compounds, but the core concern with blackberry — primarily its effect on digestion or specific organ systems — often persists.
 Cooking also does not neutralise toxic compounds like thiosulfates (onion/garlic family) or oxalates.
 Check the preparation guide in this article carefully.

-"When Indian pet parents ask me about blackberry, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With blackberry, the factors that matter most are preparation and quantity — not just the safety rating.
 The label points the way, but portion and frequency are what truly decide the outcome.
 The katori measures are a starting point — your own dog's response tunes them."

 Sources & References